Learning how to patch a drywall ceiling is a handy piece of knowledge that can save you thousands of pounds in repair costs over a lifetime.

 Your drywall ceiling may get damaged through ceiling leaks or wear and tear, and it's a relatively easy fix for a seasoned DIYer.

-If you can learn how to hang drywall ceiling, you can certainly turn your talents to patching one.
+If you can learn how to hang drywall ceiling or have accomplished removing a popcorn ceiling, you can certainly turn your talents to patching a drywall ceiling.
 We asked Nick Cryer, founder of high-end residential construction company Berkeley Place, to share his top tips for patching a drywall ceiling below.

 How to patch a drywall ceiling for a pro-worthy finish

 A drywall ceiling might need patching after fixing a ceiling leak as part of repairing a ceiling with water damage.
 These top tips will ensure you’re prepared to take on those repairs yourself for a fresh new ceiling that’s as good as new.